Other disorders of glycogen metabolism: GLUT2 deficiency and aldolase A deficiency

 This topic will review two disorders of glycogen metabolism: glucose transporter 2 (GLUT2) deficiency and aldolase A deficiency.
 An overview of GSDs is presented separately.
 (See "Overview of inherited disorders of glucose and glycogen metabolism".)

 GLUT2 deficiency (MIM #227810), also known as Fanconi-Bickel syndrome, is a rare disorder of glucose homeostasis that leads to accumulation of glycogen in the liver and kidney and glucose and galactose intolerance.
 GLUT2 is a facilitative, bidirectional transporter.
 It passively transports intracellular glucose and galactose across the basolateral membrane of cells including hepatocytes, pancreatic beta cells, renal tubular cells, and intestinal epithelial cells by moving the carbohydrate molecule down its concentration gradient .
 Transient expression of induced apical membrane GLUT2 plays a role separate from sodium-glucose transporter 1 (SGLT1 or SLC5A1) in the absorption of simple sugars in the intestinal mucosa and is a potential target for modulating carbohydrate absorption .
 Glycogen accumulation in patients with GLUT2 deficiency occurs due to a failure to adequately export glucose generated by glycogen degradation.
 This inadequate export leads to a marked increase in intracellular glucose that inhibits glycogen degradation.
-(See "Insulin secretion and pancreatic beta cell function", section on 'Role of glucose'.)
+(See "Pancreatic beta cell function", section on 'Role of glucose'.)

 - Brown GK.
 Glucose transporters: structure, function and consequences of deficiency.
 J Inherit Metab Dis 2000; 23:237.